zolomatok/Creating-an-Xcode-plugin/README.md

 **Don't forget: Every time a new Xcode comes out (even if it's from say Xcode 6.2 to 6.3) its UUID will change.
 Make sure you update your plugin with the new UUID, else your plugin will stop working for everyone.**

 ## Where to go from here?

+You can take a look at the source code of [ZMDocItemInspector](https://github.com/zolomatok/ZMDocItemInspector) which is a beefed up version of AwesomePlugin.

 When you start using your shiny new plugin and start to notice that Xcode crashes more often than it usually does, open the Console.app in your Applications / Utilities folder.
 The log there contains a line about Xcode having crashed and there is a button which will let you see the crash report.